akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 It is always disabled if @ref:[Remembering Entities](../cluster-sharding.md#remembering-entities) is enabled.

+#### Cluster Sharding stats

+A new field has been added to the response of a `ShardRegion.GetClusterShardingStats` command for any shards per region that may have failed or not responded within the new configurable `akka.cluster.sharding.shard-region-query-timeout`.
+This is described further in @ref:[inspecting sharding state](../cluster-sharding.md#inspecting-cluster-sharding-state).

 ### Distributed Data

 Configuration properties for controlling sizes of `Gossip` and `DeltaPropagation` messages in Distributed Data